Extend Microsoft 365 Copilot

-Copilot Developer Camp is a self-paced learning resource, designed to help you build agents for Microsoft 365 Copilot.
+Copilot Developer Camp is a self-paced learning resource, designed to help you extend Microsoft 365 Copilot.
 It provides practical guidance and real-world examples to support your development journey.

 No matter what technology you use to create agents or to extend Microsoft 365 Copilot, you can always rely on Microsoft Agent 365 to observe, govern, and secure every agent across your organization.